 If you’re not getting married locally, consider looking for vendors that are based close to the venue in order to save yourself money.

 Buying the dress too early/buying a dress to slim into

+A wedding dress is perhaps the most carefully chosen dress a woman will ever wear.
+So you need to choose carefully and buy the prettiest one for your wedding.
 While it pays to secure most things early, you don’t want to buy your dress too far in advance.
 The stress of wedding planning can often cause people to gain or lose weight and you could find that your dress no longer fits by the time your day arrives.
 This could mean having to make costly alterations.

 Buying a dress to slim into is particularly dangerous.
 If you fail to lose the weight, you could end up having to make big adjustments or even having to buy a new dress.